aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Authentication

-Authentication and anuthorization are re
+Authentication and authorization are big and complicated topics by themselvel

 ### View rendering